Călan steel works: Beginnings in Austria-Hungary

 A railway from Teliuc to Călan was built in 1875 because horses were unable to deliver enough raw materials to meet the factory's needs.
 The railway, a 16.5-km section of narrow gauge track, was used by steam locomotives.
 The foundry was begun in 1876 and incorporated parts brought from the Rușchița factory.
 In 1877, the room for moulding and casting was completed, as were the cleaning unit and warehouse for cast objects, and the cupola furnaces began running.

-By 1881, the works were converting cast iron into steel in a division that included a puddling oven, a steam hammer and rolling mills able to produce 4000 tons of steel annually.
-In 1896, the original second furnace was replaced by a new structure that was 380 m^{3} in volume and could turn out 120 to 140 tons of cast iron daily.
+By 1881, the works were converting cast iron into steel in a division that included a puddling oven, a steam hammer and rolling mills able to produce 4,000 tons of steel annually.
+In 1896, the original second furnace was replaced by a new structure that was 380 m3 in volume and could turn out 120 to 140 tons of cast iron daily.
 In 1897, the Călan Mines and Metallurgy Anonymous Society was set up as a joint-stock company; aside from the Călan works, this entity acquired the Teliuc mine and the factories at Rușchița and Oțelu Roșu from the Brașov company.

 The water supply mechanism introduced in 1899 included a dam on the Strei River, two sluice gates, two settling basins, two infiltration basins, a 2450-m long concrete canal and a collecting pool.
 The two steam pumps provided water flow of up two 240 m^{3} per hour at a pressure of two atm.
 A unit for casting pieces for heavy machinery was built in 1908; this was extended in 1914 by adding a room for manufacturing commercial products.
 In 1911, the factory was bought by the Budapest-based Rimamurány–Salgótarján Iron Works, which remained the owner until 1924.
 In 1918, the furnaces stopped for a period of sixteen years, a main reason being a lack of coke and coal.
 In turn, these fuels were scarce because of difficulties in transporting along the railways from the coal-producing Jiu Valley.
 There were 1116 employees in 1916.